vospennikov/ClusterMap/README.md

 ## License

-Cluster is available under the MIT license.
+ClusterMap is available under the MIT license.
 See the LICENSE file for more info.